!! Summer School for artists !!

 Please, make sure to express in your motivation letter ( no longer than a page) on why you are a good candidate to join the Summer School.

-The participation fee for the summer school is 400 €* (This is an early bird price valid until 30th of May 2020)
+The participation fee for the summer school is 450 €* (The early bird price of 400 was valid until 30th of May 2020)

 This fee includes all professional trainings, accomodations* (from Sunday 24th of August to Saturday 29th of August 2020), food, transportation between Maastricht & Tilburg.